ronniesong0809/url-shortener/README.md

 ```

 ## License

-This program is licensed under the "MIT License".
-Please see the file LICENSE in the source distribution of this software for license terms.
+This source code is licensed under the "MIT License".
+Please see the [`LICENSE`](https://github.com/ronniesong0809/url-shortener/blob/master/LICENSE) file in the root directory of this source tree for license terms.